Income Taxes on PEERS Benefits

 Federal Income Tax

 The IRS does not allow the withholding of federal taxes in a specified dollar amount.
-You may, however, choose to withhold an amount based on the number of allowances you choose and federal tax tables, with an additional dollar amount withheld.
+You may, however, choose to withhold an amount based on marital status, the number of allowances you choose and federal tax tables, with an additional dollar amount withheld.

 - Tax filing status: married

 - Number of exemptions: 0